appku/stashku/tutorials/Requests: Where (Filters).md

 | `Filter.LOGIC.OR` | `"or"` | `Filter.or(...)` |

 ## Operators
 The following operators are available for use in an expression.
 All engines built-into StashKu support these operations.
-In string expressions, you should use the *uppercase* value or alias, though the property name will work as well.
+In string expressions, you should use the **uppercase** *value* or *alias*, though the property name will work as well.

 | Property | Value | Aliases (String Expressions) |
 | - | - | - |